 The Compensation Committee has adopted a nonqualified deferred compensation plan covering the Company's executive officers and key employees.
 Any compensation deferred and the Company's additional contributions, if any, will earn a return based on the returns on certain investments designated by the Compensation Committee.
-Participants are 100% vested in amounts deferred under the plan and the earnings thereon, and such amounts vest over a four year period.
+Participants will be 100% vested in any elective deferrals, and will vest in any Company contributions ratably over four years from the date of the relevant contribution.